balmorelcommunity/Balmorel/base/auxils/plotting_tool/Transmission_Map_README.txt

 2. Insert/update the following files in the 'input' path:
 	2.1 non-Geo files
+    NB: the required files depend on the option you want to display.
+For example, if only 'Capacity' is displayed, files b) and d) are not required.
 	a) .\input\results\{market}: CapacityPowerTransmission_{scenario}_{year}_{subset}.csv
 		--> required columns: Y, C, IRRRE, IRRRI, VARIABLE_CATEGORY, UNITS, Val --> indicating year, country, exporting region, importing region, Exogenous/Endogenous/Decommissioning, units, value